scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** yep, and people do
 **Socrates:** in fact, a lot of finance companies have radio networks
 **Socrates:** the point is that the Internet doesn't really care about the physical medium
-**Socrates:** you can route over Ethernet, radio, fiber-optic, or printed out packet data scanned after being transported by pigeon
+**Socrates:** you can route over Ethernet, radio, fiber-optic, or printed-out packet data, scanned, after being transported by pigeon
 **Glaucon:** IPoAC [^ioa]
 **Socrates:** right
 **Socrates:** all that needs to happen is that routers can resolve a route from beginning to end via the IP prefixes they know about